mozilla/pkipolicy/rootstore/policy.md

 ### 1.1 Scope

-This policy applies, as appropriate, to certificates matching any of the following (and to the CA operators* that control or issue them):
+As used herein, a CA operator is an organization or legal entity that is in possession or control of a CA certificate and associated keys, which are capable of being used to issue new certificates.
+This policy applies to CA operators and the certificates they issue or control that match any of the following:

 1. CA certificates included in, or under consideration for inclusion in, the Mozilla root store;